MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Modules.md

 ## Long description

-PowerShell provides two ways to package cmdlets, providers, functions, variables, and aliases:

-- Snap-ins

-  Beginning in PowerShell 3.0, the **Microsoft.PowerShell.Core** snap-in is added to every session by default.
-This is the only snap-in remaining in PowerShell.
-All other snap-ins were converted to modules.

-- Modules

-  Modules are loaded automatically on first-use and, unlike snap-ins, modules can be unloaded or reloaded during a session.
+PowerShell is a scripting language and a command shell.
+The language is comprised of [keywords][07], which provide the structure and logic of processing, and commands that perform the work.
+Commands in PowerShell are implemented as scripts, functions, or cmdlets.

+A module is a self-contained reusable unit that can contain cmdlets, providers, functions, variables, and other types of resources that can be imported as a single unit.

+PowerShell comes with a base set of modules.
+You can also install more modules as needed.
+By default, installed modules are loaded automatically the first time you use a command from a module.
+Use the `$PSModuleAutoloadingPreference` variable to enable, disable and configure automatic importing of modules.
+For more information, see [about_Preference_Variables][08].

+You can unload or reload during a session.
+Use the `Remove-Module` cmdlet to unload a module from your session.
+Use the `Import-Module` cmdlet to load a module.

 Modules can be created as compiled .NET assemblies written in C#, or script-based modules written in PowerShell.
 This topic explains how to use PowerShell modules.
 For information about how to write PowerShell modules, see [Writing a PowerShell Module][02].

+> [!NOTE]
+> Prior to PowerShell 3.0, cmdlets and providers were packaged in PowerShell
+> snap-ins.
+Beginning in PowerShell 3.0, the **Microsoft.PowerShell.Core**
+> snap-in is added to every session by default.
+This is the only snap-in
+> remaining in PowerShell.
+All other snap-ins were converted to modules.
+> Creation of new snap-ins is no longer supported.

 ## Install a published module